 Does the morning after pill change your period?

 Most contraceptive pills, implants or coils will have some sort of effect on your periods, but this is normal and is very unlikely to affect fertility now or later in life.
 You may experience menstrual bleeding before your next period is due.
-Early bleeding is usually a sign the pill has worked; it is as well to be prepared.
+Early bleeding is usually a sign the pill has worked; so it is well to be prepared.

 What about other side effects?